NetOpWibby/netoperatorwibby.github.com/_posts/2012-01-16-Latte-Iconset-For-Developers.md

 ---
 layout: post
-title: Latte Iconset For Developers
+title: Latté — Iconset For Developers
 ---

 I stumbled across this today and chuckled a little.
 These icons are very nice though, so click the preview image below to download them!